-- Part 2 (Database and Library Design): Learn about database design and implementing library which interacts with Edmx container [this article].
+- Part 2 (Database and Library Design): Learn about database design and implementing library which interacts with Edmx container.

 - Part 4 (Client implementation): Learn how to implement the actual client with MVVM pattern which invokes services.